AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

-We first contacted PRO users, followed by organisational users, prioritising those from larger organisations based on the number of members.
+We first contacted PRO users, followed by organisational users, prioritising from larger organisations based on the number of members.
 Recruitment and analysis occurred concurrently.
 In total, we contacted 667 users on Hugging Face.
-17 users scheduled interviews with us, of which 13 attended.
-This resulted in a response rate of 2.55\% similar to other software engineering studies~\cite{lethbridge2005studying, singer2014software}.
-During the interviews, 2 participants did not provide useful responses, and we discarded them from the analysis.
+We scheduled interviews with 17 users, of whom 13 attended.\footnote{We did not specifically target participants developing ``safety-critical'' systems (\eg medical devices~\citet{knight2002safety}) during the recruitment process, because practical AI failures (\cref{sec:background-AISafety}) encompasses a broad spectrum of technical harms in general-purpose software than physical safety.} This resulted in a response rate of 2.55\% similar to other software engineering studies~\citep{lethbridge2005studying, singer2014software}.
+During the interviews, 2 participants (P3 and P5) did not provide useful responses, and we discarded them from the analysis.
 To complement this sample, we invited five industry developers of AI-based software from our personal network, totalling 18 participants, with 16 being analysed.
 Table~\ref{tab:demographics} shows the demographics of our interview participants, in which we keep the ID for all 18 participants, but removed P3 and P5 from the analysis.
 Each participant was compensated \$20 USD for their time.
-Additionally, interviews were conducted and analysed by researchers with technical and qualitative training, including experience in AI-based software development and AI safety research.
+Additionally, interviews were conducted and analysed by a researcher with technical and qualitative training, including experience in AI-based software development and AI failure analysis.
+This background is essential in conducting semi-structure interviews, as it enables us to ask effective follow-up questions.

+\textbf{Analysis.} Following suggestions in software engineering interview studies~\citep{hove2005experiences}, the first two sessions were conducted by the first author and a senior researcher, who is also co-author of this study.
+They discussed the interview flow, after which the first author conducted the remaining sessions.
+We transcribed the interview recordings using Microsoft 365's transcription tool, verified manually, and organised in NVivo for analysis.